 Rodents and mammals like hamsters, rabbits, squirrels, and guinea pigs are all notorious chewers, which means most oil-based paints on the market are hazardous for them if they happen to consume them or get ingested.

-It’s, however, safe to paint a hamster cage using acrylic paint if you plan to decorate it from the outside to enhance its aesthetic looks.
-Just choose beautiful colors for the cage and paint it responsibly while keeping your hamster secure.
+It’s, however, safe to refinish a hamster cage using non-toxic paints such as acrylic paint if you plan to decorate it from the outside to enhance its aesthetic looks.
+Just choose beautiful colors for the cage and apply the paint responsibly while keeping your hamster secure.

 Many pet owners consider adding painted toys, decorative items, and other creative stuff around their pets for them to play with.